Changes to organ and tissue donation

 When the change takes effect on 18 January 2021, people who don’t register to be a donor or opt out and are eligible will be seen as having consented to donating their organs and tissues after death.
 This is referred to as deemed consent.

-When they die, those eligible will be automatically referred to the Organ and Tissue Donation Program to determine if they are clinically suitable candidates for donation.
+Those eligible will be referred to the Organ and Tissue Donation Program to determine if they are clinically suitable candidates for donation.

 Those who are not eligible for deemed consent include: